temporalio/proposals/cli/010-cli-datetime-format.md

 ### Format timestamp fields using a flag

-When printing data in `--table` or `--card` views, allow swithing the format of the timestamp fields (ie. `google.protobuf.Timestamp`)
+When printing data in `--table` or `--card` views, allow switching the format of the timestamp fields (ie. `google.protobuf.Timestamp`)

 Add `--time-format` flag with possible values:
 - `relative` to print in a format `6 hours ago`.
 Use as default format in tty environment